 Placenta previa increases your risk for a ruptured placenta during labor.
 A ruptured placenta can cause severe bleeding, and put you and your baby in danger.

-Women with endometriosis may be at increased risk for this life-threatening condition.
+Women with endometriosis at increased risk for this life-threatening condition.
 The main symptom is bright red vaginal bleeding.
 If the bleeding is minimal, you may be advised to limit your activities, including sex and exercise.
 If bleeding is heavy, you may need a blood transfusion and an emergency C-section.

 Surgery and hormonal therapy, the standard treatments for endometriosis, are generally not recommended for pregnant women.